CIS5650-Fall-2024/Project1-CUDA-Flocking/README.md

 ![](images/p_boids.png)
 * For each implementation, how does changing the block count and block size affect performance?
 Why do you think this is?
   * Changing the block count doesn't affect performance during my testing.
 Changing the block size, however, influcences the performance in a 'weird' way shown by the figure below.
-  * The results show that
+  * The results show that increasing the block size could hurt the performance.
+One reason could that many threads share the common memory resource in a block and too many threads can cause the need of reuse registers and memory space.

 ![](images/p_block.png)